boolfalse/laravel-shopping-cart/README.md

 ### About:

-Package for a simple shopping-cart implementation for Laravel.
+Package for a simple shopping-cart implementation for Laravel 5.7.
 It's a package created for easy development.
 This package is my second created package.
 So I will glad to hear any advices and suggestions.